 East of Haines Road, the hillier Piedmont section passes many knobs — rock protruding from the hillside— then arrives at Miller Creek and the N. 24th Avenue W. trailhead, just off Piedmont Avenue.

 If you keep going, it's just a quarter mile to the 24th Avenue West trailhead and then 1.7 miles to Enger Park, famous for its stone tower, flower gardens and replica of an ancient Japanese bell.
 The stone outcroppings on the park's edge have the city's best-loved view of Canal Park.

-From Enger Park/Twin Ponds, it's a surprisingly scenic two miles to the Lakewalk.
+From Enger Park/Twin Ponds, it's a surprisingly scenic 2 miles to the Lakewalk.
 The trail descends the hillside through birch forest and overgrown Central Park, past elephantine knobs and to the edge of an old quarry.

 There are harbors views there and from a rock clifftop studded with bolted steel anchors, where you'll be standing high above Michigan Street and I-35.